afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 The technical details of all of this haven't yet been worked out, but a first-order approximation framework began to emerge.
-And people in charge of such theoretical AI designs needed to unite some work in epistemology, decision-making, game-theory, ethics and more for their answers.
+And people in charge of such theoretical AI designs needed to unite some work in epistemology, decision-theory, game-theory, ethics and more for their answers.

 However, as a nice side effect such people stumbled upon ways how to make, us, humans more strategic: we should just strive to approximate such idealised